 Pros: The biggest advantage of cryptocurrencies is that they allow for electronic transactions outside of conventional banking systems.
 Because many of these currencies are backed by online communities made up of users in many different countries, they allow for some measure of international exchange and conversion into fiat currencies.

 2. Community currency

 Community currencies are created by physical communities.
 The goal of these currencies is typically to promote trade between members of their issuing community and to prevent the outflow of wealth from the community.
 They may also provide greater stability because they are typically free from the speculation and macro-economic factors which plague national and international currencies.
 As long as the community which issues and accepts the community currency is economically strong, the currency will normally hold its value.
 Read the moneyland.ch guide to Swiss community currencies for more on this topic.

 Pros: Community currencies are normally backed by fiat currency and can be exchanged for fiat currency at a fixed rate.
 If they reach a high level of adoption, community currencies stimulate regional economies and prevent the rapid outflow of capital.
 Community currencies may also benefit the environment by reducing the international manufacture and shipping of consumer goods.
-Most community currencies are available as cash, allowing for direct transactions without the involvement of a third party service provider or the creation of a digital footprint.
+Most community currencies are issued as cash, allowing for direct transactions without the involvement of third-party service providers.

 Cons: Because community currencies can only be used for the purchase of goods and services from the community which backs them, they must normally be converted to fiat currency when you make transactions outside of the community.
 Whether or not you can sell community currency for fiat currency depends on how strong demand for the community currency is.
 If a community currency does not reach wide adoption, it may more closely resemble a voucher system than a bona fide currency.

 3. Time exchange

 Pros: Time exchange is among the fairest means of exchange because profits are limited by time, preventing participants from taking more than they give.
 Exchanging time eliminates the need for any form of money.
-Your social life may benefit from the interaction with other people.
+Because time exchange requires direct interaction between individuals, it can help to build community.

 Cons: Not everybody is willing to exchange their time for yours, so you may not find trading opportunities on demand.
 Time exchanges in Switzerland operate regionally, so the pool of trade partners is limited.
 The services you can offer individually may not be in strong demand.
-If you have more money than time, you may find it easier to pay for a service with money than to make time to exchange for it.
-Legal tieups including tax and social security obligations can make time exchanges complicated and therefore less desirable.
+If you have more money than time, you may find it easier to pay for a service with money than to exchange your time for it.
+Legal tie-ups like tax and social security obligations can make time exchanges complicated and therefore less desirable.

-Pros: No dependance on any financial service provider whatsoever because goods are traded directly and are never converted into money.
+Pros: No dependence on any financial service provider whatsoever because goods are traded directly and are never converted into money.
 Goods are used to a greater capacity because they are passed on to another entity when you no longer need them.
-This results in less manufacturing, shipping, and consumption of resources, and therefore less damage to the environment.
+This results in less manufacturing, shipping, and consumption of resources, and subsequently less damage to the environment.

 Cons: You may not always find the items you need.
 You may not always find trade partners who are interested in what you are offering.
 Bartering portals and initiatives do not yet have widespread support, so their efficiency is limited.
 The majority of consumers are still accustomed to buying newly manufactured goods, even for one-time use.
 A shift in consumer behavior would be required for bartering to become an actual alternative to the conventional financial system